-- 6.1 Where an employee falls sick or is injured while on holiday, the Council will allow the employee to transfer to sick leave and take replacement holiday at a later time.
-This policy is subject to the following strict conditions: - The total period of ill health must be fully certificated by a qualified medical practitioner. - The employee must contact their line manager (by telephone if possible) as soon as he/she knows that there will be a period of sickness during a holiday. - The employee must submit a written request no later than ten days after returning to work setting out how much of the holiday period was affected by sickness and the amount of leave that the employee wishes to take at another time. - Where the employee is overseas when he/she falls ill or is injured, evidence must still be produced that the employee was ill by way of a medical certificate. - 6.2 Where the employee fulfils all of the above conditions, the Council will grant the employee the same number of days' replacement annual leave as the number of leave days lost due to sickness or injury. - 6.3 An employee who is absent on sick leave will continue to accrue his/her contractual holiday entitlement and will be given the opportunity to take this at a later date, including in the subsequent leave year, if he/she does not take his/her contractual leave entitlement due to being on sick leave. - 6.4 An employee on sick leave may apply to take his/her holiday entitlement while on sick leave.
+6.1 Where an employee falls sick or is injured while on holiday, the Council will allow the employee to transfer to sick leave and take replacement holiday at a later time.
+This policy is subject to the following strict conditions:

+- The total period of ill health must be fully certificated by a qualified medical practitioner.
+The cost will be borne by the Council - The employee must contact their line manager (by telephone if possible) as soon as they know that there will be a period of sickness during a holiday. - The employee must submit a written request no later than ten days after returning to work setting out how much of the holiday period was affected by sickness and the amount of leave that the employee wishes to take at another time. - Where the employee is overseas when they fall ill or is injured, evidence must still be produced that the employee was ill by way of a medical certificate. - 6.2 Where the employee fulfils all of the above conditions, the Council will grant the employee the same number of days' replacement annual leave as the number of leave days lost due to sickness or injury. - 6.3 An employee who is absent on sick leave will continue to accrue their contractual holiday entitlement and will be given the opportunity to take this at a later date, including in the subsequent leave year, if they do not take their contractual leave entitlement due to being on sick leave.
+In such cases the amount of annual leave that can be carried forward to the next leave year will not be capped at the number of hours equivalent to the employee's one working week, i.e. 37 hours for full-time staff or pro rata equivalent for part time employees. - 6.4 An employee on sick leave may apply to take their holiday entitlement whilst on sick leave.
 The holiday dates must be approved in accordance with the procedure set out in the Council's Annual Leave Policy.